top of page

 For years, temporary protection has been provided using products like Monarflex sheeting, debris netting, or woven modular covers.
 Some are marketed as reusable, but real-world results often fall short.

 From a GPP perspective, these materials present problems: they don’t offer a clear recycling pathway, and their short practical lifespan undermines claims of reuse.
-Contractors using them risk failing compliance checks on public projects.
+On public or framework-driven projects, that can mean losing marks on circularity criteria or being challenged in audits, even if the initial purchase price looked attractive.

 Why Recyclable Shrink Wrap Meets the Standard